J0hann3/SnowCrash/level02/README.md

 # Level02
 ## Step by step
-- In the user `level02` home directory, there is a file
+### 1. Locate the file in the `level02` home directory
   ```bash
   > ls
   level02.pcap
   ```
-- The `.pcap` is an abreviation for `packet capture`, PCAP files store network data gathered by the network-traffic-capturing program tcpdump
+The file `level02.pcap` is present.
+This is a **Packet Capture** file, which stores network data captured by tools like `tcpdump`.

+---

-- Download the file in my machine
+### 2. Download the file to your local machine
+Use `scp` to securely copy the `level02.pcap` file to your local machine.
+Adjust the IP address and port as necessary:

   ```bash
   > scp -P 4243 level02@127.0.0.1:~/level02.pcap .
   ```

-- Use Docker to download  `tshark` and `xxd`
+---

+### 3. Set up a Docker container for analysis
+To analyze the `.pcap` file, you need tools like `tshark` and `xxd`.
+Set up a Docker container with these utilities:

   ```bash
   > docker run --rm -it --name SnowCrashFlag02 -v ${PWD}:/Flag02 debian bash
   > apt update; apt install tshark -y; apt install xxd -y
   ```

+---

+### 4. Analyze the `.pcap` file using `tshark`
-- With the command `tshark`, I parse data send in the communications
+First, parse the network data in the file:
   ```bash
   > tshark -r /Flag02/level02.pcap -T fields -e tcp.payload | xxd -r -p